-The declaration of acceptance of the contract concluded between the Climate and Energy Fund represented by Kommunalkredit Public Consulting GmbH and the applicant, as well as the consortium agreement in the case of a cooperative project, have to be sent to KPC.
-Upon receipt of these documents the first installment is paid provided the conditions specified in the contract have been met.
+The declaration of acceptance of the contract concluded between the Climate and Energy Fund represented by Kommunalkredit Public Consulting GmbH and the applicant, as well as the consortium agreement in the case of a cooperative project, have to be sent to KPC prior to project start.
+Upon receipt of these documents and information concerning the project start, the first installment is paid provided the conditions specified in the contract have been met.

-The mode of payment depends on the duration of the project, provided there is no negative evaluation.
-A reporting period can comprise a maximum project stage of one year.
+The mode of further payments depends on the duration of the project, provided there is no negative evaluation of the reports.
 The final key data of the reporting obligations are specified in the contract.